zhjngli/the-principles-and-feelings-cookbook/writing/recipes/2022-08-02-dumpling-filling/index.md

 Add all the seasonings to your ground meat.
 Since I'm Chinese, I usually use the classics: soy sauce, cooking wine, salt, MSG, white pepper.
 And I usually just use ground pork.

-I also like to add some oil to help the resulting texture.
+I also like to add some oil to help the resulting texture be a little more creamy.
 A neutral oil is fine, but something like scallion or sesame oil can also be used, to impart an extra aroma and lift to the final filling.

 ### Emulsifying the meat